May 26-June 8, 2014

 May 28: Martha, Sylvia and Ruby attended an Inuit Bachelor of Education steering committee meeting.

 May 30: Scott welcomed graduate students Chelsee Arbour and Bryn Tapper, who are in North West River for the month of June, on graduate assistantships (GAships) to work on the Sheshatshiu archaeology project.
 Chelsee is doing an analysis of the soils excavated from the features; and Bryn is working on mapping the site in GIS.

 May 30: Merline interviewed via Skype one of the pre- selected candidates (over a total of 10 applicants) for the MUCEP position.

 May 30: Merline and Morgon interviewed one of the three pre-selected candidates for a summer student assistantship position, and then made the candidate selection.
 Mr. Daniel Frawley, a 3rd year student from the Department of Earth Sciences, MUN was selected for the summer student assistantship position.
 He started on June 02, 2014 and will be working on mineral deposit projects and environmental study throughout this summer.

-May 30: Merline receive the Harris Centre-RBC Water Research Outreach Fund ($15,000) for her research project “ A framework for better understanding drinking-water quality in Happy Valley-Goose Bay, Labrador: Implications for optimization and protection of municipally supplied water”.
+May 30: Merline received the Harris Centre-RBC Water Research Outreach Fund ($15,000) for her research project “ A framework for better understanding drinking-water quality in Happy Valley-Goose Bay, Labrador: Implications for optimization and protection of municipally supplied water”.
 This research is composed of two components, analysis of drinking water and an online questionnaire survey.
 The research aim is to provide: (1) new information regarding the current situation of drinking-water quality; and (2) a better understanding of a variety of resident’s perception about the quality of tap water supplied by the Town and its effect on health.

 May 31: Scott took part in the Newfoundland and Labrador Archaeological Society board meeting (via conference call).